Skip to Main Content

 Thrombocytopenia is a condition that causes low numbers of platelets (thrombocytes).
 Platelets are blood cells that help the blood to form clots and stop bleeding.
 If a person has too few platelets, they can bleed or bruise more easily.

-Low platelet counts often occur as a side effect of chemotherapy, radiation therapy, certain medications, and other treatments.
+Low platelet counts often happen as a side effect of chemotherapy, radiation therapy, certain medications, and other treatments.

-A normal platelet count is 150,000 to 400,000 per microliter of blood.
+A normal platelet count range is 150,000 to 400,000 per microliter of blood.
 But this can depend on your child's age.
 Ask your care team what a normal platelet count is for your child.

 Platelet Count Range